Hendy/umbraco-look/README.md

 	public IPublishedContent Item { get; }

 	/// <summary>
+    /// Enum to indicate whether the IPublishedContent is Content, Media or Member
+    /// </summary>
+    public NodeType NodeType { get; }

+	/// <summary>
 	/// The name of the Examine indexer into which this item is being indexed
 	/// </summary>
 	public string IndexerName { get; }